The following essay appears in Millennialism, Persecution, and Violence: Historical Cases, ed. Catherine Wessinger (Syracuse University Press, 2000).

 - Bromley, David, ed.
 1998.
 The Politics of Religious Apostasy: The Role of Apostates in the Transformation of Religious Movements.
 New York: Praeger.

 - Chidester, David.
 1988.
-Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple, and Jonestown.
-Bloomington and Indianapolis: Indiana University Press.
+Salvation and Suicide: An Interpretation of Jim Jones, the Peoples Temple and Jonestown.
+Bloomington and Indianapolis: University of Indiana Press.

 - Hall, John R. 1987.
 Gone From the Promised Land: Jonestown in American Cultural History.
 New Brunswick NJ: Transaction Books.